-The best way to keep your child clean and healthy at all times is by giving them a bath regularly.
-Some bath hygiene habits include,
+The best way to keep your child clean and healthy at all times is by giving him/her a bath regularly.
+Some bath hygiene habits include:

-- Teach your child to bathe twice in a day- before they go to school and after they come back.
+- Teaching your child to bathe twice in a day – before they go to school and after they come back.

-- Encourage him/her to scrub the different parts of the body like the armpits, groin, legs, and feet.
+- Encourage him/her to gently scrub the armpits, groin, legs, and feet.

 - Ensure that they apply soap every time they take a shower.

-- Keep an eye to see that your child takes extra care when cleaning his/her face as the skin is more delicate here.
+- Keep an eye to see that your child takes extra care when cleaning his/her face as the facial skin is more delicate.

 When bacteria acts along with sweat on your child’s feet, they can get smelly.
 This happens if your child wears shoes all day, especially without socks.
 This causes a lot of dirt and bacteria to get accumulated on your child’s feet.
 Some personal hygiene habits for kids can help keep these smelly feet away:

-- Ensure that your child washes his/her feet every time they take a bath.
+- Ensure that your child washes his/her feet every time while taking a bath.

-- Keep the feet clean by scrubbing them properly with soap and rinsing off with water properly.
+- Keep the feet clean by scrubbing them properly with soap and rinsing them with clean water.